Your Health & Wellness Source. In case of emergency, please go to the ER or call 911

 10 best exercises for toning: Healthline

-13 best exercises for overall H&F: Med News
+13 best exercises for overall health and fitness: Med News

 Remember to always BE WELL!

 Yoga is an ancient and complex practice, rooted in Indian philosophy.
-It began as a spiritual practice but has become popular as a way of promoting physical and mental well-being.
+It began as a spiritual practice but has become popular as a comprehensive exercise program that promotes both physical and mental well-being.

-Yoga and two practices of Chinese origin—tai chi and qi gong—are sometimes called “meditative movement” practices.
-All three practices include both meditative elements and physical ones.
+Yoga, along with two practices of Chinese origin—tai chi and qi gong—are sometimes referred to as 'meditative movement' practices.
+Each of these practices incorporates both meditative elements and physical activity, encouraging regular exercise.

 Learn more at nccih.nih.gov and BE WELL!

-Tai chi is a practice that involves a series of slow gentle movements and physical postures, a meditative state of mind, and controlled breathing.
-Tai chi originated as an ancient martial art in China.
-Over the years, it has become more focused on health promotion and rehabilitation.
+Tai chi is a practice that involves a series of slow, gentle movements, physical postures, a meditative state of mind, and controlled breathing.
+Originating as an ancient martial art in China, tai chi has evolved over the years into a comprehensive exercise program focused on health promotion and rehabilitation.

-Tai chi may be beneficial in improving balance and preventing falls in older adults and people with Parkinson’s disease.
-It is unknown whether tai chi can help reduce falls in people who have had a stroke or people with osteoarthritis or heart failure, however, many elderly people and others with limited physical ability have found it to be beneficial.
+The health benefits of exercise, such as tai chi, may include improved balance and fall prevention, particularly for older adults and individuals with Parkinson’s disease.
+While it remains uncertain whether tai chi can reduce falls in those who have experienced a stroke or suffer from osteoarthritis or heart failure, many elderly individuals and others with limited physical ability have found it to be beneficial.

 Enter for discount supplements, premium products, & holistic resources